“We train, equip and empower developing therapists who provide professional therapy to families and individuals at affordable rates.”

 If the client self-identifies as a Christian and would like to have this be an aspect of the counseling, our therapists will integrate Christian principles into the conversation.
-If you would like therapy to include Christian counseling, please indicate on the intake form.
+If you would like therapy to include spirituality, please indicate on the intake form.

 Fuller Life Family Therapy seeks to fill a gap in the training of professional counselors and marriage and family therapists with a post-graduate fellowship for graduates of masters level marriage and family therapy and counseling programs.
 The foundational goals of our post-graduate fellowship include developing the following: excellent clinical skills, professional confidence, ethical practice, diversity and cultural competence, assessment skills, research opportunities, administrative management, and experience as teacher, consultant, writer, speaker and trainer.
 Additionally, each associate will develop several key areas of specialization during the fellowship of their choosing.